sofiagiappichini/FCCAnalyses/examples/FCCee/bsm/LLPs/DisplacedHNL/README.md

 `replot.py` is heavily inspired by `do_plots.py`.
 It allows to plot log scale x axis and it's made to be more adaptable.
 The current version stacks backgrounds and not signals.
 Plots for only one group can be done.

+`replot_root.py` is the same thing but done in ROOT.
+It takes TTrees as input. **Currently not working.**

 ### Combine

 `replace_input_combine.py` automates getting the significance of the events.
 It loops over signal files so the datacard can be updated properly and the significance is written on a file.
 It assumes that all signal events have the same uncertainty.
 The backgrounds are manually listed in the datacard.
 It needs to be run from the Combine directory after installation of CMSSW.

+`significance_plots.py` plots the values of the significance obtained from Combine with and without log scale for the coupling.
+First of all the input files are divided so that two different sets of data can be extracted and plotted separetely.
+Then there is the distinction between the scales and methods used for the creation of the grid.